FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/index.md

 ---
 layout: default
-title: Data-Backed Decision Making for YouTube Campaigns
+title: Project 1 | YouTube Campaign Analytics
 ---

-{% comment %}
+{%- comment -%}
-Render README beginning at the CAR section, then inject the mobile About card and a single mobile-only “Back to top”.
-All back-to-top links should jump to #site-top (the beige band above the hero and behind the main menu).
+Render README starting at the CAR/Summary section; split at "## Table of Contents".
+Convert the CAR’s inline Back-to-top into a classed element (.car-backlink) so we can hide it on mobile/compact and instead show an injected Back-to-top between Summary and the mobile About card, plus another after the About card.
+All Back-to-top links target #site-top (absolute top anchor behind the main menu).
-{% endcomment %}
+{%- endcomment -%}

 {% capture readme_raw %}{% include_relative README.md %}{% endcapture %}